Filter by Demographic Group:

 only available for totals, not available for all indicators

-North Carolina’s postsecondary completion rate for students who began at a 4-year public institution was 78% in 2021, placing our state 6th among all states.
-In Iowa, the state with the highest 4-year public postsecondary completion rate, 82% of beginning 4-year public students earned a degree or credential within six years.
-In Virginia, the top-performing southern state, this rate was 81%.
+North Carolina’s postsecondary completion rate for students who began at a 4-year public institution was 77% in 2022, placing our state 7th among all states.
+In Iowa, the state with the highest 4-year public postsecondary completion rate, 81% of students beginning at a 4-year public university in 2016 earned a degree or credential within six years.
+In Virginia, the top-performing southern state, this rate was 80%.

 The postsecondary completion rate represents the rate at which degree- or credential-seeking students complete their studies in a timely fashion.
 This is partly “a measure of the efficiency with which students complete college.”
 Specifically, high completion rates mean: